sods/sods.github.io/software.md

 title: Software
 ---

 We have several repositories for software.
-Some are written by us directly, others are rehosting of code that has disappeared from the web.
+Some are written by us directly, others are rehosting of code that has disappeared from the web or we are hosting here on the author's behalf.

 {% for repository in site.github.public_repositories %}
 {% if repository.has_pages %}